Piercing the Solstice

 Attention shoppers!
 Leave the store immediately!
 The fire alarm has sounded and although there is no smoke or evidence of fire, according to Fire Department protocol the building must be evacuated.”

 Very wet, and with none of the groceries I’d gone for, I drove home.
-Later I called the Big Y to ask what had happened, and was told fortunately it had been a false alarm.
-Early the next morning I went back with my shopping list.
+Later I called the Big Y to ask what had happened, and was told fortunately it had been a false alarm, so early the next morning I went back with my shopping list.

-Although stressful to some degree, and certainly inconvenient, all my evacuations were safe and relatively orderly.
+i must say although all my evacuations were stressful to some degree, and certainly inconvenient, all were carried out safely and relatively orderly.

-But what nerve to evacuate the Big Y on a Saturday night when I had guests coming for bagels and lox on Sunday morning!
+But did the Big Y really have to evacuate me on Saturday night when I had guests coming Sunday morning!